 Long curly hairstyles

 The key with curly long hairstyles is keeping your hair strong and well-nourished.
-Go for regular curly cuts to keep your curls' health in check.
+Go for regular curly cuts to keep your curls' health in check, and think about swapping heat styling for kinder methods such as dressing gown curls now and then.
 Lots of layers look great with long curly hair and this can really help to enhance that gorgeous natural volume.

 5. The layered tight curls